MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/deploy-media-bypass-in-cloud-connector.md

    - Typ A;

-   - Name : hybridvoice in der adatum.biz-DNS-Zone
+   - Name: hybridvoice in der adatum.biz DNS-Zone

    - Ziel: 192.168.1.45